Mtskheta Municipality: History

 The area was still inhabited during the Bronze Age, as indicated by the settlements of Samtavro, Tsitsamuri, Narekvavi, and other settlements.
 From the beginning of the I millennium BC, the great shifts characteristic of the life of the largest political entity in the East have also reflected on the history of Mtskheta.
-The strong cultural invasion of Mtskheta significantly affected the life of the city until the III-IV centuries.
+The strong cultural invasion of Mtskheta significantly affected the life of the city until the 3rd to 4th centuries.
 According to legend, the city was founded by the ethnarch Mtskhetos.
-From the end of the IV century, BC Mtskheta was the political center of the newly created Kartli (Iberian) kingdom.
-According to legend, Nino, a missionary from Jerusalem, preached Christianity in Mtskheta at the beginning of the IV century.
+From the end of the 4th century, BC Mtskheta was the political center of the newly created Kartli (Iberian) kingdom.
+According to legend, Nino, a missionary from Jerusalem, preached Christianity in Mtskheta at the beginning of the 4th century.
 In 326, Mirian III adopted a new religion and Christianity became the state religion.
 According to legend, by the prayer of St. Nino hurricanes and hail broke out and crushed Armazian idols.

-At the beginning of the VI century, Dachi Ujarmeli moved the capital from Mtskheta to Tbilisi.
+At the beginning of the 6th century, Dachi Ujarmeli moved the capital from Mtskheta to Tbilisi.
 Mtskheta has lost its political significance, though it has remained a religious center.
 In the early medieval period, there was an active rebuilding of cult buildings in the city.
 Samtavro, Jvari, Antioch, and more were built during this period.
 In 736–738, the Arab Commander-Marwan the deaf raided the city and destroyed Armazi Fortress.
-At the beginning of the XV century, it was destroyed by Temur lang.
+At the beginning of the 15th century, it was destroyed by Temur lang.
 The importance of Mtskheta gradually diminished and after the accession of the Kingdom of Kartli to Russia, it was a small village in the Dusheti Mazra.
 Mtskheta became a separate district in 1930–34, today it has the status of a city and a municipality.